-As my research went on, I discovered that Jativa was actually much more than I´ve ever thought – a real-life Castle in the Clouds in the heart of the Valencian Community and a birthplace of two Popes from the famous Borja (Borgia) family.
+As my research went on, I discovered that Xativa was actually much more than I´ve ever thought – a real-life Castle in the Clouds in the heart of the Valencian Community and a birthplace of two Popes from the famous Borja (Borgia) family.

-Jativa and The Borgia
+Xativa and The Borgia

 Who´s never heard of Borgia (Borja in Spanish)?!
 Or in case you haven´t seen The Borgias historical-fiction drama with Jeremy Irons let me share some details.

-Borja was a noble family descending from Valencia and ruling the Catholic heart of Europe.
+Borja was a noble family descending from the Xativa, Spain and ruling the Catholic heart of Europe.
 They were always quite wealthy, but international fame came to Borja when they established roots in Italy and became crucial in the Vatican´s political life (between the 1400s and 1500s).
 The history relates Borja with numerous crimes and murders, all because of their grasp for power.
 The House of Borja produced two popes of Rome (Alfons de Borja, ruled as Pope Callixtus III during 1455–1458, and Rodrigo Lanzol Borgia, as Pope Alexander VI, during 1492–1503) as well as many other political and church leaders.

-Even though the Borja exposition only has several rooms, from the first glimpse of it you could notice everything is decorated so elegantly…
+Even though the Borja exposition only has several rooms, from the first glimpse of it you could notice everything is decorated so elegantly.

 While heading to the top of Castillo Mayor you should stop at the garden (or what´s left from it).
 No flowers around, but the fountains look nice anyway – don´t they?

-Have you ever heard of Jativa?
+Have you ever heard of Xativa, Spain?

-Are you familiar with The Borgia history?
+Or are you familiar with The Borgia history?

 Join my e-mail list and get exclusive weekly updates and travel tips straight to your inbox.